anapetrovska/ssacps_simulation/README.md

+# Smart Self-Adaptive Cyber-Physical Systems
-# ROS-Based Simulated Multi-Robot Systems
+## ROS-Based Simulated Multi-Robot Systems
 This repository contains resources for the simulation of ROS-Based Multi-Robot Systems.
 The implementations are based on ROS and Gazebo for simulation.
 Aside from simply running the use case of the multi-robot cleaning reference problem, they can be modified to any extent for individual purposes.

 The use case was run on Ubuntu 18.04 with ROS Melodic, Gazebo(9.0.0) respectively.
-For simulation in Gazebo two Turtlebot3 Burger are used.
+For simulation two Turtlebot3 Burger are used.
 Environment and robots can be replaced by other models - some ROS nodes' parameters may have to be adapted accordingly.
 Switching to another ROS version like Kinetic should work, but was not tested.

 If you are familiar with ROS and Gazebo, you may want to skip to the [installation instructions for the required ROS packages](#installing-the-required-packages) or to [the section on how to run the use cases](#running-the-use-cases).